Disenfranchised grief: when grief and grievers are unrecognized

 5. Acceptance and reconnection: In this final stage of grief, people begin to accept the loss or change and rebuild their lives in a different way.
-This can involve reconnecting with loved ones, finding new hobbies and interests, and taking advantage of mental health resources or self help groups.
+This can involve reconnecting with loved ones, finding new hobbies and interests, and taking advantage of mental health resources or self-help groups.

-Although the healing process is often challenging, it is also an important way for people to come to terms with loss.
+Although the healing process is often challenging, it is also an important way for people to come to terms with the loss.
 By understanding their emotions and the stages of grief, individuals can better cope with the difficulties that arise and grieve in a healthy way.

 Taking care of yourself as you grieve